'Amy Robsart' rose Description

 Registration name: Amy Robsart

 Deep pink, ages to lighter .
 Moderate fragrance.
-Large, single to semi-double, cluster-flowered, in small clusters bloom form.
+Average diameter 1.75".
+Medium, single to semi-double, borne mostly solitary, in small clusters bloom form.
 Once-blooming spring or summer.

-Climbing.
+Climbing, thornless (or almost).
 Medium, glossy, dark green, fragrant foliage.
-5 to 7 leaflets.
+7 leaflets.

 USDA zone 6b through 9b (default).
 Vigorous.